Characters from "The Works"

 They appear briefly in the trailer and 1980 teaser, and in a picture from Wayne Carlson's website.
 Their model also appears in another short by NYIT CGL, "3DV", in which their name is Wilbur.
 This name is also used in production materials. |

-Finally, there are some robots who are present by name in the screenplay.
+Finally, here are some robots mentioned by name in the screenplay.

 • Crank is a construction robot that often wins at poker.
-His body is crowded with all the parts he's won.
+His body is crowded with all the parts he won.
 He has a "boorish and monotonous" laugh [src].

 • Joint Juke is a jukebox-shaped robot with a hat and cane.
 They're a part of Joint Juke and the Algorithm Band, a holographic display that plays "honky-tonk" music.